What Is a Personal Guarantee for a Business Loan? Everything You Need To Know

 Joint vs. Several Guarantees

-In cases when multiple guarantors back a loan, lenders frequently include joint-and-several liability clauses as a condition of the loan.
+In cases where multiple guarantors back a loan, lenders frequently include joint and several liability clauses as a condition of the loan.
 This clause means any individual guarantor can be held responsible for the entire loan if the other guarantors cannot pay.
 While this structure ensures lenders can recover their funds, it can create financial strain if one partner is unable to meet their obligation.
-For instance, if three co-owners each guarantee 33% of a loan and one becomes insolvent, the remaining two may be forced to cover the full balance.

 Types of Personal Guarantees

 A personal guarantee can help secure business financing, but it also comes with serious financial risks.
 If a business defaults on a loan, the guarantor is personally responsible for repaying the debt.
-This arrangement can put personal assets — such as real estate, savings accounts, or retirement funds — at risk.
+This arrangement can put personal assets, such as real estate, savings accounts, or retirement funds, at risk.
 Failure to meet repayment obligations can also damage both personal and business credit, making it harder to qualify for future financing.

 Business owners should understand these risks and take steps to reduce their exposure before signing a personal guarantee.
+You should always request a copy of the full loan agreement in advance and have your attorney review it, especially if there are acceleration clauses, cross-default provisions, or other legal traps that could increase your liability.

 Asset Liquidation

-To protect personal assets, business owners should explore limited personal guarantees, which cap the amount they are responsible for.
-Another option is using business assets — such as equipment or inventory — as collateral instead of signing a personal guarantee.
+Another option is using business assets like equipment or inventory as collateral instead of signing a personal guarantee.
 Forming an LLC or corporation can also help shield personal assets, though courts may override these protections if business and personal finances are not kept separate.

 Legal and Bankruptcy Consequences

 Before signing a personal guarantee, business owners should have an attorney review the loan agreement.
-Clauses such as cross-collateralization — when personal assets back multiple loans — or acceleration clauses, which demand full repayment after minor defaults, can increase financial exposure.
+Clauses such as cross-collateralization, when personal assets back multiple loans, or acceleration clauses, which demand full repayment after minor defaults, can increase financial exposure.

-Negotiating these terms upfront can reduce risk.
-Business owners should also consider specialized insurance, such as director's and officer's (D&O) liability insurance, which can help cover legal fees in case of a dispute.
+Negotiating these terms up front can reduce risk.
+Business owners should also consider specialized insurance, such as directors and officers (D&O) liability insurance, which can help cover legal fees in case of a dispute.

 Impact on Personal and Business Credit